-Outbound calling can be stressful and using scripts can take some of the anxiety away.
+The outbound calls can be stressful and using scripts can take some of the anxiety away.

 A recent study found that 51% of consumers thought their call experience was tremendously or a lot better when the agent wasn’t reading from a script.
 Does this mean you need to scrap them off completely?

 If you think using a script helps your agent feel more confident and calmer during the calls, try to write them in a way that lets them retain some flexibility.
 The excellent script provides the agent with something to lean on if they’re struggling but doesn’t make their speech sound unnatural.

 Customers like unscripted calls because they’re more natural and make them feel like they’re valued and appreciated as people, rather than seen as merely sales prospects.
 This is actually the key ingredient of the successful outbound call: it engages the prospect and grabs their attention at the start of the call.

 A good way to start is by bringing up a neutral, but positive topic.
 Try not to sound cookie-cutter and, if possible, tailor your script to the prospect’s unique interests and background.
 Just because this is essentially cold calling, it doesn’t mean it needs to be cold per se.

 With business intelligence software, social media, and plenty of digital resources at your fingertips, you can learn a wealth of information about your prospect before you’ve even made the first outbound call.

 Plan and prepare before reaching out to your prospects – probe their social media to understand what sparks their curiosity and what their pain points are, and tailor your outbound call to them.